 - Android fans can use the ecobee3 app from the Google Play Store:

-Did my research (sources below), placed order, crossed fingers
+), placed order, crossed fingers

 I went with pre-ordering the ecobee3 which I Google+'d with anticipation, going with the "ecobee3, HomeKit-Enabled Smarter Bundle" directly from ecobee3.
 It arrived July 10th, and I completed the install on July 13th.